 Throughout the rest of our stay we also water skied with Dive and Sail, water ski and wakeboard for my companions on the back of the waverunners, and mono ski behind the speedboat for me.
 The waves can get pretty choppy in the afternoon, so the morning and sunset is best.
 There is nothing quite like mono skiing over the transparent water in the Maldives next to a resplendent deserted beach with palm trees waving in the wind.

 Mono skiing is one of the greatest sports, the sheer violence and speed, being able to leap over waves, the tremendous force of the boat pulling you along, slaloming back and forth across the wake, the massive acceleration and the bounces when you fall.
-All this in stunning surroundings and in the knowledge that when you fall at high speed, you land comfortable in warm, velvety water.
-Nothing compares to it.
+All this in stunning surroundings and in the knowledge that when you fall at high speed, you land comfortably in warm, velvety water.
+There is nothing quite like it.

 JetLev Water Jet Pack